 - Ability to work professionally and effectively with other Board members and Company management;

 - Availability to remain on the Board long enough to make an effective contribution; and

 - Absence of material relationships with competitors or other third parties that could present realistic possibilities of conflict of interest or legal issues,

 and see that all necessary and appropriate inquiries are made into the backgrounds of such candidates.

-2. Recommend to the Board the number and names of proposed nominees for election as Director at the Annual Meeting of Stockholders and, in the case of a vacancy on the Board, the name of an individual to fill the vacancy.
+- Recommend to the Board the number and names of proposed nominees for election as Director at the Annual Meeting of Shareholders and, in the case of a vacancy on the Board, the name of an individual to fill the vacancy.

-6. Monitor trends and best practices in corporate governance, periodically review the corporate governance guidelines, and recommend changes as it deems appropriate in those guidelines, in the corporate governance provisions of the Company's By-Laws, and in the policies and practices of the Board.
+- Monitor trends and best practices in corporate governance, periodically review the corporate governance guidelines, and recommend changes as it deems appropriate in those guidelines, in the corporate governance provisions of the Company’s memorandum of association and articles of association, and in the policies and practices of the Board.

-9. Annually recommend to the Board, following the annual meeting of stockholders, committee membership and chairs.
+- Annually recommend to the Board, following the annual meeting of shareholders, committee membership and chairs.